 - Premium users will have exclusive access to some website material, and state information that determines an API access code for them.

-- Stateful protocols are notable for the connection state that they maintain.
+- Stateful protocols are notable for the connection state they maintain.

 What Are The Disadvantages Of Stateful Architecture?